 Article 9: Subsidiary Organizations and Committees

 9.1 Subsidiary Organizations.
-Subsidiary organizations may be formed within the _____Section, to facilitate the carrying out of the objectives of the _____Section, to promote interest in the Society and to provide to members of the _____Section a better opportunity for participation in local Society activities, in accordance with the provisions of the Bylaws.
+Subsidiary organizations may be formed within the Virginia Section, to facilitate the carrying out of the objectives of the Virginia Section, to promote interest in the Society and to provide to members of the Virginia Section a better opportunity for participation in local Society activities, in accordance with the provisions of the Bylaws.

 9.1.1 Governing Documents.
 Subsidiary organizations shall adopt Bylaws consistent with this Constitution and Society governing documents.

 9.2 Committees.
-The _____Section may establish standing or task committees to carry out the work of the _____Section.
+The Virginia Section may establish standing or task committees to carry out the work of the Virginia Section.

 Article 10: Administrative Provisions

 10.1 Proper Use of Section Resources.
-No part of the net earnings of the _____Section shall inure to the benefit of, or be distributable to its Directors, Officers, or any other private persons, except that the ____Section shall be authorized and empowered to pay reasonable reimbursements, payments or compensation for services rendered in furtherance of the purposes set forth above.
+No part of the net earnings of the Virginia Section shall inure to the benefit of, or be distributable to its Directors, Officers, or any other private persons, except that the Virginia Section shall be authorized and empowered to pay reasonable reimbursements, payments or compensation for services rendered in furtherance of the purposes set forth above.

 10.2 Limitations on Political Activity.
-No substantial part of the activities of the ____Section shall be carrying on propaganda or otherwise attempting to influence legislation, and the _____Section shall not participate in, or intervene in (including the publishing or distributing of statements), any political campaign on behalf of or in opposition to any candidate for public office.
-The _____Section shall not carry on any activities prohibited by the provisions Society’s governing documents..
+No substantial part of the activities of the Virginia Section shall be carrying on propaganda or otherwise attempting to influence legislation, and the Virginia Section shall not participate in, or intervene in (including the publishing or distributing of statements), any political campaign on behalf of or in opposition to any candidate for public office.
+The Virginia Section shall not carry on any activities prohibited by the provisions Society’s governing documents.

 10.3 Conflict of Interest.
-A Conflict of Interest shall be defined as any activity, transaction, relationship, service, or consideration which is, or appears to be, contrary to the best interest of the ___Section or the Society, or in which the interests of an individual or another organization has the potential to be placed above those of the ___Section or the Society.
-Any interested individual must disclose the existence of any actual or possible conflict of interest and all material facts to the ___Section entity considering the proposed transaction.
-Action to address the conflict shall be taken by either the interested individual or the ___Section entity.
+A Conflict of Interest shall be defined as any activity, transaction, relationship, service, or consideration which is, or appears to be, contrary to the best interest of the Virginia Section or the Society, or in which the interests of an individual or another organization has the potential to be placed above those of the Virginia Section or the Society.
+Any interested individual must disclose the existence of any actual or possible conflict of interest and all material facts to the Virginia Section entity considering the proposed transaction.
+Action to address the conflict shall be taken by either the interested individual or the Virginia Section entity.

 10.4 Distribution of Section Assets.
-Upon dissolution of the __Section, the assets remaining after the payment of the debts of the ___Section shall be distributed to such organization or organizations organized and operated exclusively for charitable, educational, literary, religious, or scientific purposes, as shall at the time qualify as an exempt organization or organizations under Section 501(c)(3) of the Internal Revenue Code, as the Board of Directors shall determine, and in the absence of such designation they shall be conveyed to the Society.
+Upon dissolution of the Virginia Section, the assets remaining after the payment of the debts of the Virginia Section shall be distributed to such organization or organizations organized and operated exclusively for charitable, educational, literary, religious, or scientific purposes, as shall at the time qualify as an exempt organization or organizations under Section 501(c)(3) of the Internal Revenue Code, as the Board of Directors shall determine, and in the absence of such designation they shall be conveyed to the Society.

 Article 11: Amendments